camilothorne/pytorch_demos/README.md

 1) MLP for BOW embeddings.
 2) Convolutional neural network for the one-hot embeddings.

+---

-#### Note on Weights & Biases
+#### NOTE [Weights & Biases]

-A popular tool to keep machine learning experimnt logs, and manage the lifecycle of models, are so-called machine learning operations (MLOps) frameworks.
-In this demo, we use [Weights & Biases](https://wandb.ai/site/), a SaaS MLOps platform that has the advantage of writing logs and model checkpoints to host independent cloud directories.
-In order to use it, you will have to configure it yourselves.
+A popular tool to manage logs and the lifecycle of ML models are ML operations (MLOps) frameworks.
+In this demo we use [Weights & Biases](https://wandb.ai/site/), a SaaS MLOps platform that writes logs and model checkpoints to host-independent cloud directories.
+If you want to use it, you'll need to create an account and configure your environment accordingly.